-2. Prior Selective Disclosure 4
+2. Prior selective disclosure: specific factors 4

 a.
-Voluntary & Official vs. Mistaken or
+Voluntary and official vs. mistaken or unauthorized 4

-Unauthorized 4

 b.
-Prior Disclosure to One Party Results in
+Prior disclosure to one party results in unfairness to another 5

-Unfairness to Another 4

 c.
-Prior disclosure Furthers Legitimate
+Prior disclosure furthers legitimate Governmental purpose or promotes

-Governmental Purpose 5
+effective agency functioning 5

 d.
-Disclosure in Non-FOIA Litigation
+Disclosures in non-FOIA litigation 6

-3. Prior disclosure Under the FOIA 7
+3. Prior disclosure under the FOIA 6

 XIV.
 Section 102.118, Subpoenas, and the FOIA 1

 A. Section 102.118 (29 C.F.R. § 102.118) 1

 B. Subpoenas 2

-C. Relationship of Section 102.118 and Board and

-Judicial Subpoenas to the FOIA 4
+C. Relationship of Section 102.118 and Board and Judicial Subpoenas to the FOIA 4

 XV.
-Fees and Fee Waivers Under the FOIA 1
+Fees and Fee Waivers Under the FOIA

 A. Statutory "Use" Categories 1

-1. Commercial Use 3
+1. Commercial use 3

-Educational, Noncommercial Scientific Institutio ns,

-and Representatives of the News Media 4
+2. Educational, noncommercial scientific institutions, a.d. representatives of the

-a.
-Educational Institutions 4
+news media a.
+Educational institutions 4

 b.
-Representatives of the News Media 6
+Representatives of the news media 5

-3. All Other Requesters 9
+3. All other requesters 8

-B. Imposition of Fees 9
+B. Imposition of Fees 8

-1. Limitations on the Imposition of Fees 9
+1. Limitations on the imposition of tees 9

-2. Chargeable Fees by the Board 10
+2. Chargeable fees by the Board 9

 a.
-Commercial Requesters (Assessed Full

-Costs of Search, Review and Duplication) 10
+Commercial requesters (assessed full costs of search, review, and

+duplication 9

 b.
-News Media and Educational Institution

-Requesters (Free Search and Review; 100
+News media and educational institution requesters (free search and

-free pages) 12
+review; 100 free pages)

 c.
-All Other Requesters (Two Free Hours of

-Search; Free Review; 100 Free Pages)
+All other requesters (two free hours of search; free review; 100 free pages)

-3. Schedule of Charges
+3. Schedule of charges

-C. Principles of General Applicability 14
+C. Principles of General Applicability

-1. Assumption of Liability for Fees
+1. Assumption of liability for fees

-2. Interest
+2. Interest .15

-3. Advance Payments
+3. Advance payments

-4. Estimating Costs
+4. Estimating costs .16

-5. Aggregation of Requests 17
+5. Aggregation of requests .17

-D. Fee Waiver and Fee Reduction 18
+D. Fee Waiver and Fee Reduction .17

-1. Fee Waiver Standard 19
+1. Fee waiver standard .18

 a.
-Whether disclosure of the information is

-in the public interest 21
+Whether disclosure of the information is in the public interest 20

+(1) The subject matter of the request 20

+(2) The informative value of the information to be disclosed 21

+(3) The contribution to an understanding of the subject by the general

+public likely to result from the disclosure 22

+(4) The significance of the contribution to public understanding 24

 b.
-Whether disclosure of information is "not
+Whether disclosure of information is "not primarily in the commercial

-primarily in the commercial interest of the
+interest of the requester" 25

-requester" 26
+(1) The existence and magnitude of a commercial interest 25

+(2) The primary interest in a disclosure 26

-E. Appeals of Fee-Related Issues 30
+E. Appeals of Fee-Related Issues 28

 1. Review of fee category determination

-2. Review of fee waiver determination 31
+2. Review of fee waiver determination 30

-Key Points to Remember 32

 XVI.
 Processing FOIA Requests 1

+Introduction 1

 A. Beginning the Procedural Process 1

-B. Intake Issues 2
+XVI.
+Processing FOIA RequestsIntroductionA.
+Beginning the Procedural ProcessB.
+Intake Issues 2

-A. Beginning the Procedural Process B. Intake Issues 1.
-Is it a Proper FOIA Request?
+1. Is it a proper FOIA request?
 2

-2. How are Requests for Reading Room
+2. How are requests for reading room Locuments treated?

-Documents Treated?
 3

-What are the Time Limits for Our Response?
+3. What are the time limits for our response?
 5

-4. Expedited Processing
+4. Expedited Processing 8

-C. Processing the FOIA Request
+C. Processing the FOIA Requert 9

-1. What Do I put in the FOIA File?
+1. What do I put in the r Old file?
+9

 D. What Constitutes a Proper FOIA Search?
+14

-1. Generally.
+1. Generally 14

+2. Identifying the scope of the request (determining what records are responsive).
 15

-Identifying the Scope of the Request

-(Determining What Records are Responsive)

-3. The Search for Responsive Records
+3. The search for responsive records 17

 a.
-How to Conduct a Search 19
+How to conduct a search 17

 b.
-How to Organize Documents Retrieved

-During the Search
+How to organize documents retrieved during the search 19

-E. How To Prepare Documents for Release
+E. How To Prepare Documents for Release 21

-1. Generally
+1. Generally 21

-2. The FOIA Processor's Working Copy
+2. The FOIA processor's working copy 22

-3. The Final Copy for Release
+3. The final copy for release 23

-4. Pointers on Redactions
+4. Pointers on redactions 24

 F. What Charges Are Assessed to the Requester?
+25

 XVII.
-The Agency's Release Policies
+The Agency's Release Policies 1

-A. General Release Policy
+A. General Release Policy 1

 B. Discretionary Disclosure Policy 2

 APPENDIX

 Overview of the FOIA 1

 Agency Document Index 1

 Sample Language for Letters 1

 A. Procedural Issues 1

-B. Exemption 2 8
+B. Exemption 2 9

-C. Exemption 4 11
+C. Exemption 4 10

 D. Exemption 5 18

-E. Exemption 6
+E. Exemption 6 22

-F. Exemption 7 24
+F. Exemption 7 25

-G. Fees and Fee Waivers 30
+G. Fees and Fee Waivers 31

 Contact Headquarters 1

 Table of Cases